-The lungs, blood, urine, heart, liver, left rectus femoris muscle, spleen, small intestine, kidneys, and left femur bone were collected from all animals 150 min after probe injection.
-The tissues were weighed, and radioactivity in each tissue was measured on a γ -counter (Wizard2 Auto Gamma; PerkinElmer).
-Tracer distribution was presented as %ID per gram (%ID/g) for all organs.
-For the lungs, tracer was also presented as %ID per lung (%ID/lung).
+The lungs, blood, urine, heart, liver, left rectus femoris muscle, spleen, small intestine, kidneys, left femur bone were collected from all animals 150 min post probe injection.
+The tissues were weighed, and radioactivity in each tissue was measured on a gamma counter (Wizard2 Auto Gamma, PerkinElmer).
+Tracer distribution was presented as percent injected dose per gram (%ID/g) for all organs.
+For the lungs, tracer was also presented as percent injected dose per lung (%ID/lung).